gbrown128/libcal-booking-bot/README.md

 The next day, room 1 at 00:00 continues the sequence where the last room at 22:00 left off.

+At the month boundary from 17/01 to 17/02, the SID jumped forward 449 counts.
+I don't know why yet!

 The 23:00 SIDs are seemingly a somewhat separate sequence, with an offset epoch.